Is the Digital SAT Easier or Harder Than the Paper Version?

 The only constant in life is change, and that's true with the digital SAT as well.
 Here are the big differences you can expect.

-What’s Changing With the Digital SAT?
+What Changed With the Digital SAT?

-This might seem straightforward since the digital SAT is “digital,” but in the new format, students will no longer take the exam using pencil and paper.
+This might seem straightforward since the digital SAT is “digital,” but in the new format, students no longer take the exam using pencil and paper.

-Instead, students will take the digital SAT in schools and testing centers using either a digital device that they own (laptop or tablet) or a school-issued device.
+Instead, students take the digital SAT in schools and testing centers using either a digital device that they own (laptop or tablet) or a school-issued device.

 Change #2: The Digital SAT Is Shorter